What Is 2A Type Hair? How Do You Take Care Of It?

 Image: IStock

 Did you know that your hair type is determined by your hair follicle?
 Wavy hair is formed when the follicle is slightly bent.
-There are many hair types ranging from 1A to 4C.
+There are many hair types ranging from 1A and 2C type hair to 3A and 4C type hair.
 2A hair type refers to wavy tresses.

 If you have hair that is straight from the roots to near the eyes and then falls into gently tousled waves, you have 2A type hair.
 It is best described as not quite straight and slightly curly or kinky hair.
 The slight S-shaped bends in the hair provide a natural bounce and body.